rhellwege/Mazer/README.md

 ## Credit
 1. For png writing I used [stb](https://github.com/nothings/stb)
 2. For gif writing I used [gif-h](https://github.com/charlietangora/gif-h)
+3. This [blog](https://weblog.jamisbuck.org/) was really useful for understanding the maze generation algorithims

 ## Algorithms:
+> All of the following code is taken directly from the project but has gif writing and image updating removed, and no step counting.
+If you want to see the methods, look at Maze.cpp starting from line 52 onwards.
 ### Generation:
 #### DFS
 ```c++